Fritz Walter

 Friedrich "Fritz" Walter (/de/; 31 October 1920 – 17 June 2002) was a German footballer who spent his entire senior career at 1.
 FC Kaiserslautern.
 He usually played as an attacking midfielder or inside forward.
 In his time with the Germany and West Germany national teams, he appeared in 61 games and scored 33 goals, and was the captain of the team that won the 1954 FIFA World Cup.
 After his career, he was named honorary captain of the Germany national team.
+Walter held the record for the most assists provided in FIFA World Cup tournaments, recording either nine or ten assists.
+His record was eventually surpassed by Lionel Messi in 2026.

 Life and career

 Early club career

 Born on 31 October 1920, Walter was exposed to football early with his parents, Ludwig (1894–1976) and Dorothea Walter (née Kieburg; 1896–1978), working at the 1.
 FC Kaiserslautern club restaurant.
 By 1928 he had joined the Kaiserslautern youth academy, and he made his first team debut at 17, continuing an association with the club that would be his only professional club.

 International pro teams had repeatedly offered him hefty sums, but with support from his wife always declined in order to stay at home, to play for his home town, the national team and "Chef" (German for "Boss") Herberger.